ManiVaultStudio/JupyterPlugin/README.md

 ## Usage

 You can use any local python environment (currently restricted to 3.11) with this plugin to interact with ManiVault.
 You need to provide a path to a python interpreter in the ManiVault settings for this.
+When starting the plugin (via the toolbar on the bottom), you are asked to provide a path the the python environment.
-Go to `File` -> `Settings` -> `Plugin: Jupyter Launcher` -> `Python interpreter` and navigate to your local python interpreter.
+Alternatively, go to `File` -> `Settings` -> `Plugin: Jupyter Launcher` -> `Python interpreter` and navigate to your local python interpreter.
 (These can be the same as used for building or any other).

 Upon the first start with a given interpreter, two communication modules are automatically installed, which will help translate between ManiVault's data hierarchy and your Python script.